Online dating: Dangers & Safety tips

 Trust your instincts.
 If someone’s story changes or doesn’t want to talk to you by phone or via Skype – block or report the person.
 If you don’t feel right about what the person is asking from you, don’t hesitate to block the person.
 Don’t be manipulated into doing things that go against your values.

 Paid for sites do better screening than free sites.

 How to stay safe when meeting a person you met online

 Research them before you offer to meet

 Plan your entire encounter.
 Drive yourself to and from your date, or take public transportation.
-When you arrange to meet-up never go alone and be sure to meet-up in a public place.
+When you arrange to meet-up, never go alone and be sure to meet-up in a public place.
 If you are under the age of 18, these are not merely suggestions.
 You must bring a trusted adult with you if this trusted adult approves of the meet-up.
 Review the area where you two are meeting.
-If you are going to meet a stranger, you want to be familiar with the area.
-Decide up front where you will draw the line.
-People with soft boarders are more likely to be scammed or taken advantage of.
+If you are going to meet a stranger, you want to be familiar with the site.
+Decide upfront where you will draw the line.
+People with soft borders are more likely to be scammed or taken advantage of.
 Set realistic expectations.
-Approach the date like you would any other first date and set your expectations accordingly.
-Although you might have clicked online and talked hours on end, on a real face-to-face date there might be awkward moments and periods of silence just like with any other date.
+Approach the date like you would be any other first date and set your expectations accordingly.
+Although you might have clicked online and talked hours on end, on an actual face-to-face date, there might be awkward moments and periods of silence, just like with any other date.

 “Anyone you meet online is a stranger, and you need to remember that, even if you’re on a second or third date.”